HeySQuAD: A Spoken Question Answering Dataset: Related Work

-\textbf{SQA Datasets} \cite{spoken_squad} is a large scale dataset for SQA with 37k and 5.4k question-answer pairs in training and test sets respectively.
+\textbf{SQA Datasets} \citealp{spoken_squad} release a large scale dataset for SQA with 37k and 5.4k question-answer pairs in training and test sets respectively.
 The dataset was created by converting the passage part of \squad\ dataset into speech by using Text-to-Speech.
 While this dataset paves the way for research into SQA, the spoken part of the dataset contains just the passages.
 The noise characteristics captured in the dataset reflect those of synthetic data.
-In our work, we present a dataset made of both synthetic as well as human recorded questions, thereby characterizing a larger and close to real life variability. \cite{spoken_coqa} is a conversational question answering dataset that consists of question answering pairs from 7 domains.
-This dataset while is closer to the real life scenario (since it captures a conversation with dialog turns), it still uses synthetic data (and we were not able to independently verify the existence of this dataset even after our best efforts).
-Our dataset reflects the real world scenario more closely since it captures human variability while asking the questions. \cite{odsqa} present a small dataset with reading comprehension recorded from ToEFL.
+Our work presents a dataset of synthetic and human-recorded questions, characterizing a larger and close-to real-life variability. \citealp{spoken_coqa} release a conversational question-answering dataset that consists of question-answering pairs from 7 domains.
+While this dataset is closer to the real-life scenario (since it captures a conversation with dialog turns), it still uses synthetic data (and we were unable to independently verify this dataset's existence even after our best efforts).
+Our dataset reflects the real-world scenario more closely since it captures human variability while asking the questions. \citealp{odsqa} present a small dataset with reading comprehension recorded from TOEFL.
 While this dataset contains real human speech data, it is created based on just 6 test candidates and hence is very limited.
-Our dataset contains around 80K human recorded questions. \cite{sdqa} presents SD-QA dataset derived from TyDi-QA dataset with human-spoken questions.
-In English, 1k questions in dev set and 1k in test set are recorded in 11 English dialects by native speakers, and in total, SD-QA contains more than 68k questions in 5 languages and 24 dialects.
-Though this dataset contains questions spoken in different languages and dialects, only questions in dev and test set are included and the number of questions is very limited.
+Our dataset contains around 80K human-recorded questions. \citealp{sdqa} present the SD-QA dataset derived from the TyDi-QA dataset with human-spoken questions.
+In English, 1k questions in the dev set and 1k in the test set are recorded in 11 English dialects by native speakers, and in total, SD-QA contains more than 68k questions in 5 languages and 24 dialects.
+Though this dataset contains questions spoken in different languages and dialects, only questions in the dev and test set are included, and the number of questions is very limited.
 To support the development of SLU models that take advantage of pre-trained speech representations, SLUE\cite{shon-etal-2023-slue} releases models for many tasks.
 This includes, for each task, (i) curated annotations for a relatively small fine-tuning set, (ii) a reproducible pipeline (speech recognizer + text model) along with end-to-end baseline models and evaluation metrics, and (iii) baseline model performance in various types of systems to facilitate easy comparisons.
 Additionally, they examine the impact of speech recognition accuracy on pipeline models' performance by utilizing over 20 publicly available speech recognition models.